What Is a Hardship Program? How It Works and How It Can Help You

 Contributing Writer at Tally

-Getting into credit card debt is easy, but getting out of it can be a challenge.
+It’s usually easier to get into debt than get out of it.
 This difficulty compounds when you add a financial hardship, like job loss or divorce, into the mix.

-Fortunately, many credit card issuers understand it's in their best interest to keep you on the right path.
-As such, there are credit card hardship programs designed to prevent you from falling behind on payments.
+Many credit card issuers and lenders understand it's in their best interest to keep you on the path to repayment, so they offer hardship programs to prevent you from falling behind on payments.

-While credit card companies aren't in the business of helping you manage your debt, they are in the business of protecting against losses.
-When you fall way behind and stop making monthly payments, the credit card company will eventually write off the debt and sell it to a collections company for 4 to 7 cents on the dollar.
+While credit card companies and lenders aren't in the business of helping manage debt, they are in the business of protecting against losses.
+When you fall behind and stop making monthly payments, the credit card company or lender will eventually write off the debt and sell the debt to a collections company for 4 to 7 cents on the dollar.

-For instance, if you owed your credit card company $10,000 and never repaid it, the card issuer would likely recoup as much cash as it could by selling the bad debt to a collections company for $400-$700.
+For instance, if you owed your creditor $10,000 and never repaid it, the card issuer would likely try to recoup as much cash as possible by selling the bad debt to a collections company for $400-$700.
 That's a loss of $9,300-$9,600.

-To avoid this, a credit card company may offer a hardship program.
-Such programs can get you back on track with a payment you can afford, but they also help the credit card company mitigate its losses by making it easier for you to repay the debt.
+A creditor may offer a hardship program to avoid such a sizable loss.
+This program can get you back on track with a payment amount you can afford.
+It can also help the credit card company or lender mitigate its losses by making it easier for you to repay the debt.

 Waived late fees